tomhub/spa/README.md

     * WARNING: (use put 'WAR' 'NING: ' or %put %sysfunc(cats(WAR,NING:)) for correct program path, but most likely not expected, or deviated from expected
     * NOTICE: (use put 'NOT' 'ICE: ' or %put %sysfunc(cats(NOT,ICE:)) for debug or information
     * NOTE: only by SAS/WPS itself.
+  * Nice to have:
+    * When not running in batch, produce all outputs into "work", so that actual outputs aren't modified until the program is batch submitted and log files are saved

 # TODO:
   * Read define.xml to get dataset/variable/codelist metadata ondemand